 An onyx engagement ring is an excellent option for the bride-to-be looking for something unique and edgy.
-After all, has there ever been a more versatile neutral than black?
+Plus, has there ever been a color more versatile than black?

 What Is Onyx?

 Meet the Expert

 - Ashley Zhang is a New York City–based fine jeweler.
 Her pieces have been featured in publications like Vogue and Harper’s Bazaar and worn by celebrities, such as Jennifer Lawrence, Bella Hadid, and Dua Lipa.